Selective031/RazorBoard/README.md

 - When it´s time to undock, the right relay will disable and draw power from the "Main Battery" connector again.

 Do NOT connect a 7 cell battery!
 When fully charged it will output 29.4 Volt (7 * 4.2 = 29.4 Volt)
+If you really need to provide a 7 cell battery, you need to replace a couple of resistors, they are in the package of SMD 0603.
+Without replacing them you might risk to blow up a couple of pins on the STM32 MCU.

 # RTC Clock: